bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_HTP.md

 	- [ ] Aspirate 20 µL from Water Reservoir
 	- [ ] Dispense and mix 10x in Size Selection plate 2
 	- [ ] Cover 384-well plate using plate lid, briefly centrifuge
+ 	- [ ] Incubate 5 minutes at room temperature
 	- [ ] Capture beads on magnet (approximately 2 minutes)
 	- [ ] Aspirate 17 µL to a new 96 well plate.
 - [ ] Label plate as final libraries including project name, date, and name.